YannisPantazis/neuroDiME/README.md

-# Neural-based Estimation of Divergences and Integral Probability Metrics (NEDIPM)
+# NeuroDiME: A Software Library on Neural-based Estimation of Divergences and Metrics

 ## Overview
 This repository contains implementations for neural-based estimation of divergences and integral probability metrics (IPM).
-The implemented methods cover a wide range of divergences, including various f-divergences, integral probability metrics, and mutual information estimators.
+The implemented methods cover a wide range of divergences, including various f-divergences, and integral probability metrics.

 ## Class Hierarchy
 The structure of the divergence classes is as follows: